domeengine/dome/docs/plugins/index.md

 ## Audio

-This set of APIs gives you access to DOME's audio engine, to implement your own implementation of audio.
-You can use this to synthesize sounds, or play your own files.
+This set of APIs gives you access to DOME's audio engine, to provide your own audio channel implementations.
+You can use this to synthesize sounds, or play custom audio formats.

-When you create a new audio channel, you have to supply callbacks for mixing, updating and finalizing the channel.
-This allows it to play nicely within DOME's expected audio lifecycle.

 ### Acquisition